 The Leopold Tenkeyless Tactile Touch uses Cherry stabilizers on all of its keys.

 Pro Removable USB cable

 While this might not seem like a big deal, having to replace your beloved keyboard because the cable has been broken through frequent wrapping can be frustrating.

-Backlite is common among high-end keyboards, but isn't present on the Leopold.
+Backlighting is common among high-end keyboards, but the Leopold doesn't have this feature.
 While most users looking for a mechanical keyboard will be able to type without looking at the keys, sometimes the special characters can still be hit or miss.
-In the dark, it might take a few tries before getting the right special character.
+In the dark, it might take a few tries before getting the intended special character.

-Con No extra features (such as macros, USB passthrough)
+Con No extra features (such as macros or USB passthrough)